HenryGarle/react-redux-setstate/README.md

 * Directly setting a value to `this.state` can only be done once, and only within the constructor.
 Subsequent calls to the setter will be silently ignored.
 * Internally, this library uses react-redux's `connect` decorator to pass Redux state into the component via props.
 Therefore, your component will be passed in additional props, called `__reactReduxSetState_componentKey__` and `__reactReduxSetState_state__`.
 You should be aware of this if you are iterating over all props (such as with the spread operator).
 * The HOC will set instance members on your component named `__reactReduxSetState_ready__` and `__reactReduxSetState_tempState__`.

-## To-Dos

-This project is in early development.
-The following tasks are still needed to fully emulate React's state API:

-* [ ] Make component state available in lifecycle methods.
-* [ ] Have `setState` also accept a function to manage multiple updates atomically.
-* [ ] Have `setState` accept a callback to evaluate when the state has been updated and reflected.
-* [ ] Improve documentation.
-* [ ] Write tests.